LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

   Katia Babbar\
    University of Oxford
   bibliography:
-- Morphobib.bib
+- LQGbib.bib
   date: April 2022
   title: |
-  Morpho\
+  LQG\
    Optimizing Decentralized Liquidity Protocols\

 ---

 Who is Merlin Egalite?
-A core contributor to Morpho DAO and co-founder of MorphoLabs Who is Paul Frambot?
-A core contributor to Morpho DAO and co-founder of MorphoLabs Who is Julien Thomas?
-A core contributor to Morpho DAO and co-founder of MorphoLabs Who is Mathis GD?
-A core contributor to Morpho DAO and co-founder of MorphoLabs
+A core contributor to LQG DAO and co-founder of LQGLabs Who is Paul Frambot?
+A core contributor to LQG DAO and co-founder of LQGLabs Who is Julien Thomas?
+A core contributor to LQG DAO and co-founder of LQGLabs Who is Mathis GD?
+A core contributor to LQG DAO and co-founder of LQGLabs

-Morpho in 3 words?
+LQG in 3 words?
 Resilient, Efficient, Open

 # Motivation